List of The Jetsons characters: Elroy Jetson

-Elroy Jetson (voiced by Daws Butler in the TV series, Herb Duncan in The Jetsons: New Songs of the TV Family of the Future, Billy West in a WBCN commercial, Patric Zimmerman in the film and Cartoon Network bumpers, Jeff Bergman in two RadioShack commercials, The Jetsons: Father & Son Day and The Jetsons: The Best Son, Tom Kenny in Harvey Birdman, Attorney at Law, and a Cartoon Network bumper, and Trevor Devall in The Jetsons & WWE: Robo-WrestleMania!, 2017–present) is a 6 1/2-year-old (self-reported in the first episode) boy who is the younger of the two children in the Jetson family.
+Elroy Jetson (voiced by Daws Butler in the TV series, The Jetsons Meet the Flintstones and Rockin' with Judy Jetson, Herb Duncan in The Jetsons: New Songs of the TV Family of the Future, Billy West in a WBCN commercial, Patric Zimmerman in Jetsons: The Movie and Cartoon Network bumpers, Jeff Bergman in two RadioShack commercials, The Jetsons: Father & Son Day and The Jetsons: The Best Son, Tom Kenny in Harvey Birdman, Attorney at Law, and a Cartoon Network bumper, and Trevor Devall in The Jetsons & WWE: Robo-WrestleMania!) is a 6 1/2-year-old (self-reported in the first episode) boy who is the younger of the two children in the Jetson family.
 He is highly intelligent and an expert in all space sciences.
 Elroy attends Little Dipper School, where he studies space history, astrophysics and star geometry.
 He is a mild-mannered and good child.

+Elroy Jetson appears in the Jellystone! season 3 episode "Meet the Jetsons".
+Elroy is mute in this version.